 What is AgValuation?

-AgValuation is powered by E-Value Solutions, a web-based application.
-E-Value Solutions is a collateral valuation model that uses mass data and statistical analysis to complete accurate collateral valuations.
+AgValuation is a web-based collateral valuation application that uses mass data and statistical analysis to complete timely and accurate collateral valuations.

 When is an appraisal not required?
 When can I use a collateral valuation?